HaveF/You-Dont-Know-JS/scope & closures/ch1.md

 2. *Compiler*: one of *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).

 3. *Scope*: another friend of *Engine*; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.

+>Importanct concept of JS.
+If something is too complex to understand, you should do like this.
+Splite them as small as you can, then make them clear.
+Even they are hard to splite, you can still find a way to splite them apart in logical way.

 For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* (and friends) think, ask the questions they ask, and answer those questions the same.